DrJohnT/DrJohnT.github.io/_blog_posts/2020-04-21-ha_journey.md

 </p>

 ### Trademark Legal Notice
-<small>This repo is not created, developed, affiliated, supported, maintained or endorsed by Home Assistant.
+<small>This blog is not created, developed, affiliated, supported, maintained or endorsed by Home Assistant.
 All product names, logos, brands, trademarks and registered trademarks are property of their respective owners.
 All company, product, and service names used in this repo are for identification purposes only.
 Use of these names, logos, trademarks, and brands does not imply endorsement.</small>